 Stoma Friendly Accessible Toilets

 People with a stoma have additional needs when using the toilet; even a simple day trip can be a potential source of anxiety.
 Because the condition is ‘hidden’, they often face discrimination too, being challenged or criticised for using accessible toilets.
-In our recent survey more than 30 per cent of respondents stated that they had experienced problems of this nature in shops, sporting venues and visitor attractions etc.
+In our recent survey more than 30 per cent of respondents stated that they had experienced problems of this nature in shops, sporting venues and visitor attractions etc. Caroline’s story highlights the challenges she faces changing her bag in a public toilet.

 The following changes are simple to implement and can make a huge difference to the experience of people living with a stoma.
+Many organisations including Sainsburys have made their toilets stoma friendly…join them.

 - Hook on door – To hang clothing, handbags and luggage while changing stoma bags.
 This provides more space in the cubicle.